 Beaufort Primary School!

-Over its more than one hundred and fifty years of educating the young people of Beaufort and District, Beaufort Primary School has seen many changes.
+Over its more than one hundred and sixty years of educating the young people of Beaufort and District, Beaufort Primary School has seen many changes.
 From its early start in 1864 in tents on the goldfields of Fiery Creek - just out of the current township of Beaufort - it evolved to become the bluestone and brick school in Hill Street and, eventually, to the modern building on the Secondary College site in March 2014.

 Specialist classes in the Arts, Physical Education, Sustainability, Auslan and STEM are provided to complement class programs.

-A range of support and enrichment programs are offered to enhance learning opportunities for students, including our Tutor Learning Initiative, intervention and support programs, swimming programs, athletics carnivals, team sports, camps, excursions and cultural performances.
+A range of support and enrichment programs are offered to enhance learning opportunities for students, including our Tutor Learning Initiative, intervention and extension programs, swimming programs, athletics carnivals, team sports, camps, excursions and cultural performances.

 All staff members demonstrate a strong commitment to professional learning and are continually updating their knowledge and skills to ensure high quality teaching occurs in every classroom.
 Teachers work collaboratively in Professional Learning Communities, meeting regularly to plan curriculum, share knowledge and reflect on teaching practices.